 Cancer is one of the diseases that is well known for evading treatment as well as developing resistance to drugs.
 Cancer-cells that are resistant to drugs and treatment are dangerous as they are able to spread throughout the patient’s body.
 This fact has become a huge challenge in the pursuit of getting a remission.
 This has been the case for breast cancer patients who are put under treatment using tamoxifen as they develop resistance to it.
 This makes the cancer to come back and consequently they are forced to use other drugs to attain remission.
 All this was revealed in a recent article published on Oncotarget.
 Read more about Oncotarget at Google Scholar.

-Scientists focused on finding out whether the tamoxifen resistance was closely associated with mitochondria.
-They found out that a protein, NQ01, triggers the decision in a cancer cell whether it survives the treatment or not.
 Michael P. Lisanti, MD, PhD. stated that the process of using tamoxifen in poisoning the cancerous cell brings about the opposite effect.
 This treatment method instead stimulates cancer cells to respond by way of revving their engines to ensure survival.
 The study further sought to find out the genes that are involved with the drug resistance.
 When the NQ01 was added to the cells, it allowed them to survive.

 In order for this theory to be fool-proof, the cells that developed a resistance to tamoxifen were confronted with a NQ01 inhibitor.
 The drug used, dicoumarol, is also a vitamin K adversary just like warfarin.
 Using this inhibitor showed the reversal of the drug-resistant cancer cells.
 These new findings offer a ray of hope to breast cancer patients who show any signs of resistance to tamoxifen treatment.